dalibo/ldap2pg/docs/privileges.md

     Once a privilege is enabled,
     ldap2pg **revokes** all grants found in Postgres instance and not required by a `grant` rule in `rules`.

-## Available ACL

-Here is the list of builtin ACL.

-For effective privileges:

-- `DATABASE`: privilege on database like `CONNECT`, `CREATE`, etc.
-- `LANGUAGE`: manage `USAGE` on procedural languages.
-- `ALL FUNCTIONS IN SCHEMA`: manage `EXECUTE` on all functions per schema.
-  Detects whether one function has a spurious grant or if a single function misse one grant.
-- `ALL SEQUENCES IN SCHEMA`: like above but for sequences.
-- `ALL TABLES IN SCHEMA`: like above but for tables and views.

-For default privileges:

-- `SEQUENCES`
-- `FUNCTIONS`
-- `TABLES`

-Theses ACL must be reference with `global` set to either `schema` or `global`.

 ## Extended Intance inspection